deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 He stepped back.
 "This is a moment to take pride in yourselves, but it's also a moment for humility.
 We've chosen the black beret for a good reason.
 Yes, the black of space obviously, but more important is that the black beret is the colour worn by many an ordinary infantryman and marine the world over.
 It is critical that we all remain grounded, and conscious of the fact that we are all *just servicemen*, fighting for the same reasons as any other."

-"You have done what many hundreds of thousands in our home nations' armed services could not…" he continued, but then gestured to Kovač and the men beside her. "…but you would not be SOR without our technicians and support staff.
+"You have done what many hundreds of thousands in our home nations' armed services could not..." he continued, but then gestured to Kovač and the men beside her. "...but you would not be SOR without our technicians and support staff.
 Which is why I want you to help me hand out berets and insignia to everyone else in this regiment.
 We are the tip of the spear—but without the wood behind it, a speartip alone is a poor weapon."

 "*Yes sir."* they seemed eager to do as he had said, and he allowed himself to smile at the fierce pride shining in their faces.